-Tina Brown, editor of The Daily Beast and Newsweek, checks in again with the recommended-reading feature Morning Edition likes to call Word of Mouth.
+Tina Brown, editor of The Daily Beast and Newsweek, checks in again with the recommended-reading feature that Morning Edition likes to call Word of Mouth.

 A Mother's 'Anti-Romantic Child'

-Brown's first choice is a memoir by Priscilla Gilman — a Daily Beast contributor, former English professor and the mother of a child who turned out not to be what she expected.
+Brown's first choice is a memoir by Priscilla Gilman — a Daily Beast contributor, former English professor and mother of a child who turned out not to be what she expected.

 "Gilman was an academic," Brown tells NPR's Steve Inskeep.
-"She was teaching classes on Wordsworth and she'd always had this fantasy, as all mothers do, of the kind of child that she would have who would be absolutely like herself."
+"She was teaching classes on Wordsworth, and she'd always had this fantasy, as all mothers do, of the kind of child that she would have who would be absolutely like herself."

 But things changed when Gilman took her then-2-year-old son, Benjamin, to a nursery school interview.
-While Benjamin was able to perform the tasks that were asked of him, the teachers believed he was behaving oddly and they told Gilman that something wasn't quite right with her son.
-Brown says that Gilman's account of this crushing realization is one of the book's most poignant moments.
+While Benjamin was able to perform the tasks that were asked of him, the teachers believed he was behaving oddly, and they told Gilman that something wasn't quite right with her son.
+Brown says Gilman's account of this crushing realization is one of the book's most poignant moments.
 Gilman writes,

 One of the most painful things about these discoveries was that they made me feel that all the things I'd considered unique and special about Benj were instead uncontrollable manifestations of a disorder.
 He was not unusual; he was typical, ordinary, a classic case.
 He didn't have an interesting mind; he had faulty wiring.

 All of the qualities that Gilman had thought made her son special were in fact symptoms of hyperlexia, a disorder on the spectrum of autism and Asperger's syndrome.
-His stilted speech, his tendency to echo back questions instead of offering answers, his issues with eye contact — all these characteristics made Benjamin unable to understand and communicate in the way other children do.
+His stilted speech, his tendency to echo back questions instead of offering answers, his issues with eye contact — all of these characteristics made Benjamin unable to understand and communicate in the way other children do.

-"The book is really about how she copes with this news and alters her understanding of what being a mother is going to be, while at the same time, loving her child so much and understanding how she must now approach everything about him differently," Brown says.
+"The book is really about how she copes with this news and alters her understanding of what being a mother is going to be, while at the same time loving her child so much and understanding how she must now approach everything about him differently," Brown says.